 When you enable DNS Service Discovery for an app, IPv6 is disabled for the app’s dynos.
 Although Private Spaces only offers connectivity via IPv4, your app’s behavior nevertheless might change when IPv6 is no longer available on the dyno.
 For example, Go apps need to Listen via

 conn, err := net.Dial("tcp", "golang.org:80") ln, err := net.Listen("tcp", ":8080")

-will need to be replaced with
+needs to be replaced with the following:

 conn, err := net.Dial("tcp4", "golang.org:80") ln, err := net.Listen("tcp4", ":8080")